-During his FA, Calum enjoyed work experience opportunities with a range of employers, speaking of his experiences, Calum said:
+During his FA, Calum enjoyed work experience opportunities with a range of employers.
+Speaking of his experiences, Calum said:

 “I really enjoyed the work experience I gained from the Foundation Apprenticeship.
-I worked with a local company MickMickDesigns building them a new website.
+I worked with a local company MickMickDesigns and built them a new website.
 It was really good fun and great to see the final outcome when the site went online, it also certainly improved my web development skills.
 I also got to spend some time working at Sky which was really interesting as it meant I got to see how a big company operates.
 I probably wouldn’t have done either of these work placements if it wasn’t for the Foundation Apprenticeship.”